ROCm/rocprofiler-systems/docs/how-to/instrumenting-rewriting-binary-application.rst

 Selective instrumentation
 ========================================

-The default behavior of ``omnitrace-instrument`` does not instrument every symbol in the binary.
+The default behavior of ``rocprof-sys-instrument`` does not instrument every symbol in the binary.
 The default rules are:

 * Skip instrumenting dynamic call-sites (such as function pointers)

   * The ``--dynamic-callsites`` option forces instrumentation for all dynamic call-sites

 * The cost of a function can be loosely approximated by the number of instructions.
-By default, ``omnitrace-instrument`` only instruments functions with at least 1024 instructions
+By default, ``rocprof-sys-instrument`` only instruments functions with at least 1024 instructions

   * The  ``--min-instructions`` option modifies this heuristic for all functions which do not contain loops
   * The ``--min-instructions-loop`` option modifies this heuristic for functions which contain loops.

 * The cost of a function can be also be loosely approximated by the size of the function in the binary so this heuristic can be used in lieu of or in addition to the minimum number of instructions

   * The ``--min-address-range`` option modifies this heuristic for all functions which do not contain loops
   * The ``--min-address-range-loop`` option modifies this heuristic for functions which contain loops

 * Skip instrumentation points which require using a trap

   * See the description for the ``--traps`` and ``--loop-traps`` options for more information

 * Skip instrumenting loops within the body of a function

   * The ``--instrument-loops`` option enables this behavior

 * Skip instrumenting functions with overlapping function bodies and single functions with multiple entry point

   * These behaviors arise from various optimizations.
 Enable instrumenting for these functions by using the ``--allow-overlapping`` option

 .. note::

    The separate loop options ``--min-instructions-loop`` and ``--min-address-range-loop`` are provided because functions with loops can be compact in the binary while also being costly

 Viewing the available, instrumented, excluded, and overlapping functions
 -------------------------------------------------------------------------

-Whenever ``omnitrace-instrument`` runs with a verbosity of zero or higher, it generates files that detail which functions were available for instrumentation (along with the module they were defined in), actually instrumented, excluded, and which contained overlapping function bodies.
+Whenever ``rocprof-sys-instrument`` runs with a verbosity of zero or higher, it generates files that detail which functions were available for instrumentation (along with the module they were defined in), actually instrumented, excluded, and which contained overlapping function bodies.
-By default, these files are saved to the ``omnitrace-<NAME>-output`` folder where ``<NAME>`` is the base name of the targeted binary (or the base name of the resulting executable in the case of binary rewrite).
-For example, ``omnitrace-instrument -- ls`` outputs these files to ``omnitrace-ls-output`` whereas ``omnitrace-instrument -o ls.inst -- ls`` places them in ``omnitrace-ls.inst-output``.
+By default, these files are saved to the ``rocprof-sys-<NAME>-output`` folder where ``<NAME>`` is the base name of the targeted binary (or the base name of the resulting executable in the case of binary rewrite).
+For example, ``rocprof-sys-instrument -- ls`` outputs these files to ``rocprof-sys-ls-output`` whereas ``rocprof-sys-instrument -o ls.inst -- ls`` places them in ``rocprof-sys-ls.inst-output``.

 To generate these files without running or generating an executable, use the ``--simulate`` option:

 .. code-block:: shell

-   omnitrace-instrument --simulate -- foo omnitrace-instrument --simulate -o foo.inst -- foo
+   rocprof-sys-instrument --simulate -- foo rocprof-sys-instrument --simulate -o foo.inst -- foo

 Excluding and including modules and functions
 ----------------------------------------------

-Omnitrace has a set of six command-line options which each accept one or more regular expressions for customizing the scope of which module and/or functions are instrumented.
+ROCm Systems Profiler has a set of six command-line options which each accept one or more regular expressions for customizing the scope of which module and/or functions are instrumented.
 Multiple regex patterns per option are treated as an OR operation, for example, ``--module-include libfoo libbar`` is effectively the same as ``--module-include 'libfoo|libbar'``.

 To force the inclusion of certain modules and/or function without changing any of the heuristics, use the ``--module-include`` and/or ``--function-include`` options.
 These options do not exclude modules or functions which do not satisfy their regular expression.

 To narrow the scope of the instrumentation to a specific set of libraries and/or functions, use the ``--module-restrict`` and ``--function-restrict`` options.
 These options let you exclusively select the union of one or more regular expressions, regardless of whether or not the functions satisfy the previously-mentioned default heuristics.
 Any function or module that is not within the union of these regular expressions is excluded from instrumentation.

 To avoid instrumenting a set of modules and/or functions, use the ``--module-exclude`` and ``--function-exclude`` options.
 These options are always applied, even if the module or function satisfies the "restrict" or "include" regular expression.

 .. _available-module-function-output: